This detailed guide covers all the basics of how to buy a home in Canada as a first-time homebuyer.

 12. Estoppel Certificate Fee

 This fee is applicable if you are buying a condominium.
-Also known as status certificate, the estoppel certificate is a document detailing important information relating to the specific condo unit and the condominium corporation.
+Also known as a status certificate, the estoppel certificate is a document detailing important information relating to the specific condo unit and the condominium corporation.

 The information includes bylaws, rules and regulations, insurance information, property management and ownership, financial statements, etc. This fee may cost up to $100 or more.